cpaxton/costar_stack/Readme.md

 ***Collaborative System for Task Automation and Recognition***

+This is a project by a few members of the JHU Laboratory for Computational Sensing and Robotics, namely Chris Paxton, Kel Guerin, Andrew Hundt, and Felix Jonathan.
+Our goal is to build a system which facilitates end-user instruction of industrial robots to performa a variety of different tasks.

 These are the tools and utilities we created to get the CoSTAR project up and off the ground.

 ## Packages